IHE/RAD.IMR/input/pagecontent/RAD-Y1.md

 The Sender shall encode the study in which this observation is derived from, if available, in Observation.derivedFrom using an [IMR ImagingStudy](StructureDefinition-imr-imagingstudy.html) Resource.
 This attribute shall include the study and series references.
 IMR ImagingStudy may include image references.

-For narrative content, the Sender can directly embed one or more image references inline the text.
+For narrative content, the Sender may directly embed one or more image references inline the text.
+TO DO:  Does this sentence belong under IMR DiagnosticReport ??

 The Sender shall specify each inline image reference using the `<IMRRef>` XML element and the corresponding `</IMRRef>` end element.
 This `<IMRRef>` element shall have the attributes as defined in Table 2:4.Y1.4.1.3.1-1.